Skip to content

 Southern Arizona’s clear blue skies and dry climate have attracted aerospace-related businesses since the early 1900s.
 The region’s aerospace industry presence includes defense and space-related manufacturing, research and development, industrial high-tech fields, assembly, distribution, and warehousing.
 It also includes firms that maintain and rehabilitate the nation’s commercial aircraft fleet.

-Tucson is ranked a top 10 metro for aerospace manufacturing due to its highly concentrated aerospace product and parts manufacturing sector that has an 8.62 location quotient, a ratio calculated to compare a region’s industrial activity level to the rest of the United States.
-The location quotient means that Tucson is 8.62 times more concentrated in the aerospace product and parts manufacturing industry than the average of all metropolitan statistical areas across the country.
+Tucson is ranked a top 10 metro for aerospace manufacturing due to its highly concentrated aerospace product and parts manufacturing sector that has a 10.2 location quotient (Lightcast 2024), a ratio calculated to compare a region’s industrial activity level to the rest of the United States.
+The location quotient means that Tucson is 10.2 times more concentrated in the aerospace product and parts manufacturing industry than the average of all metropolitan statistical areas across the country.

 The region’s aerospace industry presence includes: